The Fab Four are back together in a brand new docuseries, The Beatles: Get Back, which has now arrived on Disney Plus.

-For all The Beatles fans out there, here is everything that you need to know about The Beatles: Get Back, from when each episode will be available, where you can watch it and what you can expect to see in the series.
+For all The Beatles fans out there, here is everything that you need to know about The Beatles: Get Back, from where you can watch it and what you can expect to see in the series.

 To celebrate its arrival on its service, Disney has tweeted another clip to enjoy...

 Experience the never-before-seen footage of @TheBeatles in Peter Jackson’s three-part Original Docuseries #TheBeatlesGetBack, now streaming on #DisneyPlus. pic.twitter.com/PKU6kQZJDlNovember 25, 2021

 The Beatles: Get Back is available to stream right now Disney Plus all around the world.